Hack-Education-Data/emerson-collective/README.md

-## The Emerson Collective
+## Data about the Emerson Collective

-This repository contains data about the venture philanthropy firm Emerson Collective
+This is a Hack Education project, tracking the financial and social networks of the Emerson Collective